Support the Restoration of Wild Atlantic Rainforest

 Vision: Demonstrate how native trees can be integrated into farming systems for compliance, animal husbandry, and well-being.
 The site will be used for educational and business groups from Cork as part of Hometree’s ESG/Team building programs.

-Wild Atlantic Rainforest Project Connemara.jpg
+Wild Atlantic Rainforest Project Manager

 Funding Call

 This ambitious project is the first of its kind.
 Until now, all Hometree’s woodland creation sites have been made possible by grassroots contributions.
 This scale of this undertaking will require a broader network of public, private, and corporate partners.
 Temperate rainforests resonate strongly with the public.
 We believe the impact of this project and the commitment of its supporters will be heard about in every home in Ireland.
+Adopt an acre of rainforest here or become a strategic partner with us.

 For Partnership Details: